mouadziani/mouadziani/README.md

 ### Hey, there! 👋
-I'm Mouad ZIANI, Fulstack Software Engineer on web ecosystem, MSc degree student specialised in Computer System Engineering and passionate about software engineering, with strong background in PHP, Javascript/Typescript, Java and Python.
+I'm Mouad ZIANI, Full Stack Developer on web ecosystem, MSc degree student specialised in Computer System Engineering and passionate about software engineering, with strong background in PHP, Javascript/Typescript, Java and Python.

 I have over +3 years of experience at private IT companies.
 Also as a freelancer.